Vietnam, Asia -

 Gone are the days together, as Ban Than comes to an end; yet, as we board our return flight home, we know the friends we’ve made and the memories we’ve forged will remain for years to come.

-Gather in JFK, NY to board the optional escorted flight bound for Hanoi.
+Gather in LAX, California to board the optional escorted flight bound for Hanoi.
 Arrive in Vietnam the next evening, settle in, and get the lay of the land.

 We have our group orientation in the morning before setting off on walking tour of the surrounding neighborhood.
 Participate in an introduction to Vietnamese culture, language, and history while gaining insight into life in Vietnam.